Menu

 • Decrease rear negative camber

-Help with turnin is achieved by shifting more weight to the front in that phase of the corner, which can be achieved by altering the rake of the ride height, front suspension stiffness to allow more weight to shift forward, increasing the front tire toe-out, or by adjusting the differential coast locking and pre-load.
+Help with turnin is achieved by shifting more weight to the front in that phase of the corner, which can be achieved by altering the rake of the ride height, front suspension stiffness to allow more weight to shift forward, increasing the front tyre toe-out, or by adjusting the differential coast locking and pre-load.

 Particularly in slow corners where you need to brake deep into the corner, shifting the brake balance rearwards will help with getting the car rotated into the corner.
-However, too much rearward brake balance can start causing you to lock up rear tires, particularly during downshifts.
+However, too much rearward brake balance can start causing you to lock up rear tyres, particularly during downshifts.